PascalBod/RTOS-presentation/README.md

 * Jumper wires
 * Resistors

-A detailed list will be provided soon.
+A detailed list will be provided soon, with links to online shops where to buy.

 ## Presentation